emqx/emqx-docs/en_US/changes/auth-4.4-to-5.1-compatibility.md

-# Authentication / Authorization Compatibility Between EMQX 4.4 and EMQX 5.1
+# Authentication / Authorization Incompatibility Between EMQX 4.4 and EMQX 5.1

 This page presents the compatibility information for authentication and authorization configurations between EMQX 4.4 and EMQX 5.1.

-## Common Imcompatibility Changes
+## Commo Incompatibility Changes

 ### SSL Options